davidph1/MMM-InOutBoard/README.md

 ### Example configuration

-Minimal configuration to use the module:
+Example configuration to use the module:

 ```js
     {